 A maximum of 9 graduate semester hours earned with a "B" or higher may be transferred from Jackson State University programs and other institutions toward MPH degree.
-Transfer credit is made upon the recommendation of the chair of the major department, the academic college dean or designee and approval of the Dean of the Division of Graduate Studies.
+Transfer credit is made upon the recommendation of the Associate Dean, the academic college dean or designee and approval of the Dean of the Division of Graduate Studies.